-Canada wildfires: At least 30,000 households told to evacuate as fires approach
+Canada wildfires: At least 30,000 households in British Columbia told to evacuate

 In British Columbia, evacuation orders grew from covering 15,000 homes on Friday to at least 30,000 by Saturday evening.
 Another 36,000 homes are under evacuation alert.

-Emergency Management Minister Bowinn Ma said officials "cannot stress strongly enough how critical it is to follow evacuation orders".
+The province's emergency management minister said officials "cannot stress strongly enough how critical it is to follow evacuation orders".

-"They are a matter of life and death not only for the people in those properties, but also for the first responders who will often go back to try to implore people to leave," she said.
+Bowinn Ma added: "They are a matter of life and death not only for the people in those properties, but also for the first responders who will often go back to try to implore people to leave."

 Premier of the province, David Eby, put the total number of people ordered to leave at 35,000, with 30,000 told to be prepared to evacuate.